chubbymaggie/fossa-docs/src/md/on-prem-docs/installation-guide.md

 TBA

+#### Cocoapods API:

+Make sure that you have the fossa-cocoapods-api container IP mapped to what is listed as your `cocoapods_api__hostname` config in `config.env`.
+The Cocoapods-api migration will create a public/private key pair if one does not exist on your host machine at `/root/.ssh/id_rsa'.

 ### 4. Run the FOSSA installer

 As part of the installer, you will be prompted for a `username, password and email`.
 Contact `support@fossa.io` if you haven't already been given those credentials.